Expect the Unexpected in Orlando Neighborhoods

-Learn more: College Park
+Learn more: Orlando History

-Adjacent to downtown Orlando, Ivanhoe Village has something for just about everyone, including historic homes, acclaimed dining, cultural venues, specialty shopping and funky street art.
+Adjacent to downtown Orlando, Ivanhoe Village Main Street has something for just about everyone, including historic homes, acclaimed dining, cultural venues, specialty shopping and funky street art.
 Until its revival as a nightlife hub, the district’s namesake thoroughfare, Ivanhoe Boulevard, was colloquially known as Antique Row.
 While you can still get in some quality antiquing when you visit, the district has added many forward-looking retailers, too.

 Learn more: Ivanhoe Village